 “I’ll bring you some tea – you must be tired” She said with an affectionate caress on my head.

 I smiled at her and watched her go out through the lounge doors, melting into the evening shadows that had descended on the sun-warmed veranda.
 I shivered a little – the residual late winter chill had further cooled the evening air.
 I sat on my grandmother’s chair at the familiar old dining table.
 The edges of the flowery linoleum table cloth fluttered tremulously in the crisp March breeze that wafted in through the open doors.

 I could still smell the incense faintly.
 I glanced around the room, vaguely wondering where it was coming from.
 It didn’t matter; it was replete with nostalgia and serenity.
 I looked outside at the garden.
 The twilight of dusk had succumbed to a tranquillising, soothing darkness.

 I put my head back and closed my eyes.

 I finally rested.

-Khyber News Alert: “There was an unfortunate accident on Highway S-1 near Charsadda this afternoon at 3.15pm.
+Khyber News Alert: “There was an accident on Highway S-1 near Charsadda this afternoon at 3.15pm.
 The Nissan Sunny car driver had fallen asleep at the wheel and had plunged head-on into a lorry carrying scaffolding girder beams.
 The driver has been hospitalised with a broken leg.
 The passenger, a woman in her 40s, died on the spot”.